 There are those who love to run a bath daily or weekly and those who treat a bath as a special occasion.
-Whatever type of bath person you are though, you’ve probably considered adding bath salts to your bath…perhaps you have heard of Epsom salts or Dead Sea salts but the lessor known pink Himalayan bath salts are actually far superior!
+Whatever type of bath person you are though, you’ve probably considered adding bath salts to your bath…perhaps you have heard of Epsom salts or Dead Sea salts or the lessor known pink Himalayan bath salts.

-Let’s take things one at a time though and look at the history of bathing cultures, why baths and minerals are good for you, what are bath salts and why pink Himalayan bath salts are so special.
+Let’s take things one at a time though and look at the history of bathing cultures, what health benefits magnesium and other minerals give you, what are bath salts and why pink Himalayan bath salts are so special.